Sign in to access your Salford customer account, or see our other accounts.

 This Microsoft Teams webinar is aimed at literacy leads, classroom teachers, EAL co-ordinators and teaching assistants.

 This session will focus on how to improve the writing skills of more advanced EAL learners.
 It will highlight areas of weakness that are common amongst EAL learners, how to address these and how to maximise the learning opportunities in the mainstream classroom to ensure better rates of progress.
-The webinar is free for all maintained schools and schools with an SLA.
-There will be a charge of £45 for other schools/settings.

 Please email adminemtas@salford.gov.uk to book a place.